Cray-HPE/docs-csm/operations/rack_resiliency/RackResiliencyProcedure.md

 ## IV.
 Power On Procedure
 ### Powering on the rack which has been shutdown
-### Stage 1 - Power-on nodes
+### Stage 1 - Power-on ncn master/ worker nodes
+From any healthy node run "power_off_on.sh -r <rack_label_name> -s power_on" to power on all the ncn master/ worker nodes of a rack which has been shutdown.
+                            OR
-From BMC power-On all the master/ worker nodes under the rack which has been shutdown.
+Directly from BMC power on all the ncn master/ worker nodes of a rack which has been shutdown.

 ### Stage 2 - Collect and validate CSM health checks
 Refer section [CSM Health Checks](#ii-csm-health-checks)